Democratic Kampuchea: In literature

 The Cambodian genocide has spawned a host of literary publications in the wake of the Khmer Rouge regime's fall.
 Most significant to the history of the Khmer Rouge are the numerous survivor memoirs published in English as a way to remember the past.
 The first wave of Khmer Rouge memoirs began appearing in the late 1970s and 1980s.
 Soon after the first wave of survivors escaped or were rescued from Cambodia, survivor accounts in English and French began to be published.

 Written to generate more awareness about the Khmer Rouge regime, these adult memoirs take into account the political climate in Cambodia before the regime and tend to call for justice to be served to the perpetrators of the regime.
-Being the first survivor accounts to reach global audiences, memoirs such as Haing Ngor's A Cambodian Odyssey (published 1987), Pin Yathay's L'Utopie meurtrière (Murderous Utopia) (1979), Laurence Picq's Au-delà du ciel (Beyond the Horizon) (1984) and Francois Ponchaud's Cambodge, annee zero (Cambodia Year Zero) (1977) were instrumental in bringing to the world the story of life under the Khmer Rouge regime.
+Being the first survivor accounts to reach global audiences, memoirs such as Haing Ngor's A Cambodian Odyssey (published 1987), Pin Yathay's L'Utopie meurtrière (Murderous Utopia) (1979), Laurence Picq's Au-delà du ciel (Beyond the Horizon) (1984), and Francois Ponchaud's Cambodge, annee zero (Cambodia Year Zero) (1977) were instrumental in bringing to the world the story of life under the Khmer Rouge regime.

-The second wave of memoirs, published in the 21st century, include Chanrithy Him's When Broken Glass Floats (published 2000), Loung Ung's First They Killed My Father (2000), Oni Vitandham's On the Wings of a White Horse (2005) and Kilong Ung's Golden Leaf (2009).
+The second wave of memoirs, published in the 21st century, includes Chanrithy Him's When Broken Glass Floats (published 2000), Loung Ung's First They Killed My Father (2000), Oni Vitandham's On the Wings of a White Horse (2005), and Kilong Ung's Golden Leaf (2009).
 Published in large part by Cambodian survivors who were children during the period, these memoirs trace their journey from a war-torn Cambodia to their new lives in other parts of the world.

 In media

 As in literature, there has been a proliferation of films on the Cambodian genocide.
 Most of the films are produced in documentary style, frequently with the aim to reveal what really happened during the Khmer Rouge years and to memorialise those who lived through the genocide.
 Film director Rithy Panh is a survivor of the Khmer Rouge's killing fields and is the most prolific producer of documentaries on the Khmer Rouge years.
-He has produced Cambodia: Between War and Peace and The Land of the Wandering Souls among other documentary films.
+He has produced Cambodia: Between War and Peace and The Land of the Wandering Souls, among other documentary films.

 In S-21: The Khmer Rouge Killing Machine, two survivors of S-21 confront their former captors.
 In 2013, Panh released another documentary about the Khmer Rouge years titled The Missing Picture.
 The film uses clay figures and archival footage to re-create the atrocities of the Khmer Rouge regime.
 Beyond Panh, many other individuals (both Cambodians and non-Cambodians) have made films about the Khmer Rouge years.
-Year Zero: The Silent Death of Cambodia is a British documentary directed by David Munro in 1979 which managed to raise 45 million pounds for Cambodians.
+Year Zero: The Silent Death of Cambodia is a British documentary directed by David Munro in 1979, which managed to raise 45 million pounds for the Cambodians.